andrico1234/personal-blog/content/blog/001-scaffolding-the-repo-for-your-ui-library.md

 import { Button, Switch } from "antd"
 ```

-### Scoped packages
+### Multiple packages

 Other libraries like [Material Web](https://material.io/components?platform=web) and [Lion WC](https://lion-web.netlify.app/) take a monorepo approach, where each component lives in its own sub-directory.
 This means that each component can be published and installed discretely.
+Many of these libraries scope their individual components under a single namespace, like so `@lion/component-name`.
+These are known as scoped packages.

 If you want to use both Lion's checkbox and button components, you'll need to install two separate packages:

 ```bash
 npm install @lion/button @lion/switch